Text and photos by Steve D’Antonio

-About two years, in order to make time zone transition easier, I gave up drinking coffee.
+About two years ago, in order to make time zone transition easier, I gave up drinking coffee.
 I frequently traverse multiple time zones, my record is 27 in ten days, making it challenging to get restful sleep.
 Sleep experts have noted that caffeine hinders time zone acclimation, and since forgoing it I’m forced to agree.
 Additionally, it’s tough to get coffee in some places, particularly in China.
 My morning ritual involved drinking a cup while reviewing e mail.
-When in Asia I began to find myself fretting the night before about where I would get my cup of joe, and more worrying was the acquisition of milk, which is even more scarce than coffee in China.
+When in Asia I began to find myself fretting the night before about where I would get my cup of joe, and more worrying was the acquisition of milk, which is even more scarce than coffee in China, especially outside of cities.
 Thus, I’ve taken to drinking decaffeinated tea (I was a tea drinker until getting married, at which point my wife indoctrinated me into the coffee drinkers’ cult), which is easy to carry, and I drink it neat.

 In making the change I’ve made an interesting discovery, much of the hot water offered for tea, particularly in the US, has a distinctive stale coffee taste.
 It simply ruins the tea flavor and is virtually undrinkable.
 The reason of course is the hot water is dispensed from urns that once contained coffee, thereby tainting the taste of whatever they hold thereafter.
 What I wonder, however, is how those serving it, in hotels, in flight, at airport lounges and elsewhere, could be unaware of this glaring tea faux pas, unless of course they never taste it themselves, which brings me to the marine industry analogy.
-When I review invoices prepared by the marine industry, particularly boat yards, I often find myself wondering how they could not know that what they are producing is virtually unintelligible.
+When I review invoices prepared by the marine industry, particularly boat yards, I often find myself wondering how they could not know that what they are producing is confusing, incorrect or virtually unintelligible.
 I also can’t help but wonder if those preparing this material read and critique not only the content but the format as well, which, once again, is often the epitome of illogical and convoluted.
 To be fair, having worked on boat yard invoice formatting, it’s impossible to please every customer, however, it is possible to clarify and simplify invoices to make them more understandable to the layman.
 The problem of course is those creating these invoices can’t see the forest for the trees, being so close to it, and knowing subject matter so well, often makes it difficult to recognize the flaws, and of course there’s the natural unwillingness to admit fault if they are responsible for the format’s design.

 If you agree, then the next time you receive such an invoice I strongly suggest you share it with the proprietor of the organization responsible for it, let him or her know what you don’t like about it and why, and say, “Imagine if you received an invoice like this from someone you’d hired to undertake a task about which you knew little, roofing or furnace repair for instance, what would your reaction be?”.
 Figuratively speaking, suggest they take a sip of their own tea.